holochain/docs-pages/src/pages/get-started/2-hello-world.md

 npm install
 ```

-!!! info "Warning for Ubuntu 24.04 and later
+!!! info Warning for Ubuntu 24.04 and later
 Ubuntu Linux 24.04 [introduces security policy changes](https://discourse.ubuntu.com/t/ubuntu-24-04-lts-noble-numbat-release-notes/39890#unprivileged-user-namespace-restrictions-15) that cause the following command to fail.
 Here's a simple fix.
 In your terminal, run this command:

 ```shell